 Is Organizational Culture Play an Important Role in Success

-Culture can be a helpful tool or a barrier during organizational change (Bratton, 2016 and; Gibelman and Furman, 2012).
+Culture can be a helpful tool or a barrier during organizational change (Bratton, 2016; Gibelman and Furman, 2012).
 For example, a company with a culture of collaboration and adaptability will more readily accept change.
-In contrast, a company with a less flexible and more bureaucratic organization culture may react negatively to transformation.
+In contrast, a company with a less flexible and more bureaucratic organizational culture may react negatively to transformation.
 Leaders must be aware of this as they guide their businesses through times of change (Bulow et al., 2012).

 The Concepts and Theories of Culture

 Allaire et al. (1984) have presented ways in which cultural anthropologists have given the complex and diverse school of thought over the underlying concept and organizational change theories (Lunneburg, 2011).
 Prepositions suggest that organizations hold cultural values that have values, meanings and beliefs.
 The first concept of organizational culture is that of the ideational system which claims that both cultural as well as social spheres are, although distinct, interrelated (Allaire et al., 1984).
 A group of experts and theorists belonging to the cognitive school, like Goodenough and Levi-Strass from the structuralist school and Wallace from the Mutual Equivalence School, holds a strong belief in interrelation with culture.
 Another group of theorists within the ideational systems believes that culture is the product of the mind where there exist shared meanings.
 These theorists, Geertz and Scheider, belong to the symbolic school of thought (Morris, 2006).

 The second theory related to culture is that of the sociocultural system whereby culture is perceived as a component of the social system to be a way of life and behavior.
 The theorist behind this belief, Malinowski, belongs to the functionalist school whereas Radcliffe-Brown belongs to the functionalist structuralist school (Allaire et al., 1984).